bozonx/sls-blog/src/en/post/2023-subtle-worlds-based-on-the-model-of-the-system-of-personal-freedom.md

 tags:
   - esotericism
 ---
-Here's the translation of the text from Russian to English, maintaining the Markdown formatting:

 Earlier, we began to consider the philosophical model of the Personal Freedom System, in which we became acquainted with [the levels of the universe and examined the physical world](2023-levels-of-the-universe-physical-levels).